Evolution of social recognition

 Animals vary in whether they can recognize familiar individuals.
 What explains this diversity?
 Treating individuals differently based on previous experience is clearly useful in some situations, but the cognitive mechanisms required for individual recognition are presumably costly, so social recognition might only evolve in situations where it is especially advantageous.

 I use comparative research between closely related species of frogs to understand the evolution of “dear enemy” recognition, which occurs when territorial individuals recognize their neighbors and respond less aggressively to familiar neighbors than to strangers.
-Frogs are useful taxonomic group for understanding the evolution of social recognition because species vary in whether they recognize their neighbors and treat them as “dear enemies”.
+Frogs are useful taxonomic group for understanding the evolution of social recognition because species vary in whether they recognize the vocalizations of their neighbors and treat them as “dear enemies”.
 By using this diversity, I am identifying the ecological and social conditions that have favored the evolution of dear enemy recognition in some species, but not others.
+I also use acoustic analyses and field playback experiments to uncover the communication and cognitive mechanisms that underlie vocal recognition and how these mechanisms have evolved.

 Recognition systems and diversity